 Gram-Positive Cell Wall

 It is permeable, cross-linked organic polymer and rigid structure which plays an important role in providing shape and strength to the cell wall.
 It makes up about 90% of the cell wall enclosing the plasma membrane and protects the cell from the environment.
 Peptidoglycan is composed of three main components including- Glycan backbone, Peptide, and Tetra-peptide.

 It is water-soluble and a polymer of glycerol.
 Teichoic acid is the major surface antigen of gram-positive bacteria and it makes up about fifty per cent of the total dry weight of the cell wall.

 Benefits of Gram-Positive Bacteria

 - These species of bacteria are non-pathogenic which resides within our body including the mouth, skin, intestine, and upper respiratory tract.

 - They are an essential ingredient in producing Emmentaler or Swiss cheese.

 - The species of Corynebacterium are used in industrial production of enzymes, amino acids, nucleotides, etc.

 - Various Bacillus species are used in the secretion of large quantities of enzymes.

-- Few species of gram-positive bacteria are also involved in the cheese aging, bioconversion of steroids, degradation of hydrocarbons, etc.
+- Few species of gram-positive bacteria are also involved in the cheese ageing, bioconversion of steroids, degradation of hydrocarbons, etc.

 - Bacillus amyloliquefaciens of gram-positive bacteria are the good source of a natural antibiotic protein – Barnase.

 The substantial increase in skin and mucous infections in all humans are caused by staphylococcal species.
 These organisms are mainly transmitted through skin contact, fomite contact, by inhaling of infected aerosolized particles, by pets, etc. Other risk factors include food poisoning, Respiratory Diseases, tooth cavities, Diphtheria, Mycobacterium tuberculosis, etc.